This article is exclusive to Metrobank preferred clients.

 - Its F&B business is operated through San Miguel Food & Beverage, the largest F&B company in the Philippines with three main divisions: Beer and Non-alcoholic Beverage (including beers and juices), Spirits (gin and Chinese wine), and Food (including packaged foods, animal feeds, poultry and fresh meats).

 - SMC’s fuel refining and retailing business is operated through Petron Corporation (~68% stake), the largest oil refining and retailing company in the Philippines, and one of the largest in Malaysia.
-Petron boasts a total refining capacity of ~268k barrels/day and accounts for ~30% of the Philippines’ fuel needs.
+Petron has a total refining capacity of ~268k barrels/day.

-- Through its packaging business, it manufactures glass containers, plastic crates, pellets, bottles and caps, metal caps and crowns, aluminium cans, and various other types of packaging products.
+- Through its packaging business, it manufactures glass containers, plastic crates, pellets, bottles and caps, aluminium cans, and other types of packaging products.

 - It operates its Infrastructure business through San Miguel Holdings Corp (SMHC), in which it holds a 100% stake.
 It currently operates ~190 km of toll roads in the country, connecting high-traffic, arterial routes in Luzon.